 In addition to meeting the revised Basel III minimum capital adequacy requirement, large internationally active banking entities (≥$250 billion in total consolidated assets and $10 billion in foreign exchange exposure) are also required to calculate a liquidity coverage ratio (LCR) on a daily basis.
 This ensures that the BHC’s will hold at least a minimum amount of liquid assets to provide for short term liquidity needs.
 The measure was created to avoid the poor liquidity management situation witnessed in many banking institutions during the financial crisis.

-The US implementation of the ratio is in line with BCBS’ Basel III requirement with the following exception – an add-on to account for liquidity stresses and cash flow volatility within the stipulated 30-day period is included as part of the denominator.
+The US implementation of the ratio is in line with BCBS’ Basel III requirement with the following exception.
+It includes an add-on to account for liquidity stresses and cash flow volatility within the stipulated 30-day period as part of the denominator.

-The regulation is in its ‘phase in’ state which began 1 January 2015 and should be fully implemented by 2017.
+The regulation’s ‘phase in’ state began 1 January 2015 and should be fully implemented by 2017.

-The Net Stable Funding Ratio (NSFR), the supplemental Basel III longer term minimum liquidity/ stable funding requirement regulation is still to be finalized by the Fed.
-As of July 2016 a notice of proposed rule making has been published by the Federal Reserve for public comment on the calibration of the NSFR.
+As of the writing of this post the Fed was still finalizing the Net Stable Funding Ratio (NSFR), the supplemental Basel III longer term minimum liquidity/ stable funding requirement regulation.
+As of July 2016 a notice of proposed rule making was published by the Federal Reserve for public comment on the calibration of the NSFR.

-In the upcoming posts we will discuss each of these sections, in particular the US implementation of the Basel III requirements, in more detail.
+In upcoming posts we discuss each of these sections, in particular US implementation of Basel III requirements, in more detail.